gmunglani/fret-ibra/examples/Tutorial.md

 option = 0
 ```

-The background modules' parameters include *nwindow* (the number of tiles along the long axis of the image that the frame will be divided into) and the acceptor or donor channel *eps* values (depending on whether *option* is set to 0 or 1) for the DBSCAN clustering algorithm. *nwindow* should be a factor of the image width (default: 40 for 1280X960).
+The background modules' parameters include *nwindow* (the number of tiles along the long axis of the image that the frame will be divided into) and the acceptor or donor channel *eps* values (depending on whether *option* is set to 0 or 1) for the DBSCAN clustering algorithm. *nwindow* **should be a factor of the image resolution** (default: 40 for 1280X960).
+If the *nwindow* parameter provided is unsuitable to the image resolution, an error will be returned with a suggested initial value.

 Note, that the higher the *eps* value, the larger the number of pixels that are considered foreground.
 Very high *eps* values can thus label background pixels as foreground, reducing the effectiveness of the background subtraction algorithm (default: 0.01).
 ```txt
 nwindow = 40